 Robo-advisors are typically low-cost, have low account minimums, and attract younger investors who are more comfortable doing things online.
 The biggest difference is the distribution channel: previously, investors would have to go through a human financial advisor to get the kind of portfolio management services robo-advisors now offer, and those services would be bundled with additional services.

 By deploying sophisticated algorithms based on Modern Portfolio Theory, robo-advisors are able to provide customized investment portfolios for each individual based on the responses they provide in a short questionnaire upon signup.
 The idea is that excessive fees at traditional wealth advisors rob investors of their retirement money or cause people to have to work longer – robo advisors are designed to help investors avoid excessive fees.

 Based on my research, two robo-advisors stand out above all else.
-They are Personal Capital and Wealthfront, both based in my hometown of San Francisco.
+They are Personal Capital and Betterment.
 I’ve met with many employees of both firms since 2011, and I’m regularly provided with updates.
 Here are the company details for each firm.